 Research in Motion

-Here are few pictures of our research team and the various sensors that we have developed over the years.
+Here are a few pictures of our research team and the various sensors that we have developed over the years.

 Our underwater camera system after collecting data for few weeks of the cost of Florida.